Skip to main content

 Main content

-There is a lot of public information that can benefit both the municipality and the local companies.
-These data should become available for the benefit of common sustainable development in the region through a common system or user interface.
+There is a lot of public accessible information that can benefit both municipality and companies.
+And this should become available for the benefit of common sustainable development in the region through a common system or user interface.
+Customers of such a system are municipality and companies in the area that need to fill public requirements for sustainability reporting.
+The D4A project pilot therefore provides for these customers a platform where:

 Image